Although I have not done any illegal drugs myself, I find the debate around the prohibition or legalisation of drugs to be fascinating.

 Prohibition of drugs is not a new phenomenon.
 Throughout history, commonplace drugs such as alcohol, marijuana, and even coffee have been banned in various places, with varying degrees of success.

-In the twentieth century, while alcohol and coffee have been rehabilitated as mainstream drugs, there remain many new and old drugs which have been prohibited in their place.
-Despite prohibition, drug use remains high, fuelling an underground market which supports a vast network of organised criminals and petty crooks.
+In the 20th century, while alcohol and coffee have been rehabilitated as mainstream drugs, there remain many new and old drugs that have been prohibited in their place.
+Despite prohibition, drug use remains high, fueling an underground market that supports a vast network of organised criminals and petty crooks.

 In the USA, 2006 figures estimate that 14.4% of the population aged over 12 used illicit drugs in the previous year, equivalent to over 35 million people.
 In the UK, the figure was slightly lower, at 10% of the population aged between 16–59, equivalent to almost 3.2 million people.

 A high level of this illegal drug use is marijuana.
 However, cocaine use seems to be increasing in Europe and is highest in the USA.
 About 16% of Americans report using cocaine over their lifetime compared with 4% for the next highest country, New Zealand.
 By way of comparison, the Netherlands, which is famous for the liberalism of its drug laws, reports only 1.9% of the population using cocaine.
 Equally, while 19.8% of Dutch citizens report marijuana use over their lifetime, this is dwarfed by the massive 42.4% of Americans who report the same.

 The gap between the law and the underlying use of illicit drugs is cause for a great debate, with vocal arguments from both sides.
 In brief, here is the crux of both arguments.